nuts-foundation/nuts-fhir-validation/docs/pages/technical/fhir-rules.rst

 - :code:`patient` is required and refers to a patient.
 - :code:`dateTime` is required
-- :code:`performer` is required and refers to the user who created the trigger to create the consent record.
+- :code:`performer` is optional and refers to the user recording the consent.
 - :code:`organization` is required and refers to the custodian of the data (the organization).
 - :code:`source` is required and refers to the proof that has been given by the patient.
 - :code:`verification` is required and refers to the person that gave consent.